 It all starts at around 9.30am as I have yet again (quite happily) switched my circadian clock to the later morning hours.
 Less hours to stew a Lockdown Potpie in, being the resounding sanity preserving logic!
-The regimen that follows is fundamental to helping keep it all together through week 8 of the confinement, and counting…..
+The regimen that follows is fundamental to helping keep it all together through the interminable weeks upon weeks of government and self imposed confinement.

-So while I’m whipping up some Fixed breakfast-component toast with the Variable accompaniment of last night’s leftovers or eggs, I’m also feverishly contemplating the contents of my main dinnertime meal.
+So while I’m whipping up some Fixed breakfast-component toast with the Variable accompaniment of last night’s leftovers or eggs, I’m also feverishly contemplating the contents of my main meal of the day which is dinner.
 I have been insidiously photographed by a near and dear one while thus occupied, and i can best sum it up as “there’s a pleasure in being mad which none but madmen (and desperate sustenance seekers) know”!
-I’m happy to add though, that since the food delivery services have resumed feeding the hordes of the Urban Ravenous, the victual deprivation disquietude and lunatic anticipation have much abated.
+I’m happy to add though, that since the food delivery services have resumed feeding the hordes of the Urban Ravenous, the feelings of deprivation disquietude and lunatic anticipation have much abated.

 I am also one of the more fortunate who can, of a torrid locked-down evening, indulge in (suffer through?!) heart-healthy aerobic workouts.
 The sizeable parking lots of apartment buildings are very effectively doubling as walking tracks for their home-bound residents.
-And come heat or humidity, or even torrential tropical downpours, my brisk evening walk is another regular liturgy that has helped to keep the cerebral northern lights in calm luminescence.
+And come heat or humidity, or even torrential tropical downpours, my brisk evening walk is another regular ritual that has helped to keep the mental nuts and bolts peacefully in their places.

 Even so, the healthful mental effects of a regimen built largely around a 3-room space can last only so long.
-And some days when the painstakingly cultivated mental tranquility is shattered by the lock-rattling of the inner social beasts that we all still are, i quell the frenetic urge to scream, rant and even bawl by initiating yet another salutary ritual: i set myself up to write.
-The iPad is set up, the TV is put on mute and almost instantaneously, the mind collects itself as i immerse myself in the next best thing to a companionable walk at the racecourse/ a trip to the spa/ a belly laugh over a drink/ or just a warm reminiscence over a latte.
-The world slows down and the frustration abates as the words spill out like a cathartic mist over another clean page.
+And some days when the painstakingly cultivated mental tranquility is shattered by the lock-rattling of the inner social beasts that we all still are, I quell the mad urge to scream, rant and even bawl by initiating yet another healthful ritual: I set myself up to write.
+The iPad is set up, the TV is put on mute and almost instantaneously, the mind collects itself as I immerse myself in the next best thing to a companionable walk at the racecourse/ a trip to the spa/ a belly laugh over a drink/ or just a warm reminiscence over a latte.
+The world slows down and the frustration fades as the words spill out like a cathartic mist over another clean page.
 And in that endeavour is also the promise of a new day.

 Positivum Cogitandi; Tabula Rasa.